-- A cash gift is the simplest form of charitable giving.
+A cash gift is the simplest form of charitable giving.
 Your tax deduction is equal to the amount of cash you donated, minus the value of any goods or services you received in return.
-The Museum of North Idaho accepts cash, checks, and credit cards.
+The Museum of North Idaho accepts cash, checks, and all major credit cards.

 - IRA Charitable Rollover: Persons age 72 or older can roll over up to $100,000 from their IRA to a qualified charity like ours, which allows you to satisfy your required minimum distribution for the year and avoid taxes on the transfer.
 This may lower taxable income even for those who do not itemize deductions.

 - Here's how it works: If you are 70 1/2 or older, you can use the IRA charitable rollover (also known as the qualified charitable distribution) to make a tax-free gift to MONI.
 Transfer any amount up to $100,000 per year, and you'll contribute to a legacy project for generations to come!